Persata/plaits/docs.md

 ```

 ## Date with Specific Format [/]
-This validator should be provided a date format string.
+This validator will check that the value provided to the form for validation is a valid date, and is in the format specified.

-It will check that the value provided to the form for validation is a valid date, and is in the format specified.
+It should be provided a date format string as an argument.

 This validator is backended by the [moment.js library](https://github.com/moment/moment/).